srisk150904/defi-credit-analysis/analysis.md

 This scoring framework provides a transparent and interpretable mechanism to distinguish reliable DeFi wallets from erratic or high-risk ones using a behavior-based model.
 It is **extensible**, explainable, and works without oracle dependency.

-Feel free to customize the heuristic or upgrade the ML model for improved accuracy.